qscat/qscat/docs/source/users_manual/tabs/shoreline_change.rst

 .. math::
    EPR = \frac{NSM}{newest\_shoreline\_year - oldest\_shoreline\_year}

-Both ``NSM`` and ``EPR`` require only two shoreline vectors, i.e., the youngest and oldest shoreline vectors.
+Both ``NSM`` and ``EPR`` require only two shoreline vectors, the youngest and oldest.
 QSCAT will ignore any shoreline vector/s between the youngest and oldest years.
-As such, it provides no information about shoreline movement during the intervening years even if there are multiple shoreline positions in the input layer.
-Additional information may be inferred from the ``SCE``, which can at least identify the greatest magnitude of change and the corresponding time period for a given set of shoreline vectors.
+As such, it provides no information about shoreline movement during the intervening years, even if there are multiple shoreline positions in the input layer.
+Additional information may be inferred from the ``SCE``, which can at least identify the greatest magnitude of change and the corresponding period for a given set of shoreline vectors.

 Linear Regression Rate (LRR)
 ----------------------------
-For multiple shoreline positions, a more appropriate rate-of-change statistic to use is the Linear Regression Rate-of-change (LRR) since it takes into consideration all shoreline positions in the calculation, not just the endpoints like what NSM and EPR do.
-In fact, LRR requires at least three (3) shoreline vectors, or intersection points to calculate the rate of change, in m/y, for a given transect.
+For multiple shoreline positions, a more appropriate rate-of-change statistic to use is the linear regression rate-of-change (LRR) since it takes into consideration all shoreline positions in the calculation, not just the endpoints like NSM and EPR do.
+In fact, LRR requires at least three (3) shoreline vectors or intersection points to calculate the rate of change, in m/y, for a given transect.
 LRR is determined from the slope of a least-squares regression line fitted to all shoreline intersection points for each transect.

 .. math::
    LRR = \frac{\sum_{i=1}^{n} (x_i - \bar{x})*(y_i - \bar{y})}{\sum_{i=1}^{n} (x_i - \bar{x})*(x_i - \bar{x})}